loi-ng/Articles/strategist/BCG_Data_Science_&_Advanced_Analytics.md

 Please use the template below and submit your summary slide in PDF format.
 We recommend spending no more than 45 minutes on this task.

 Please note, there are multiple ways to approach the task and that the sample answer is just one way to do it.

 4
 Resources to help you with the task

 Best practice executive summary slide
-Click to download file →
 Template Slide
-Click to download file →

 We recognise that these tasks are challenging and that there are undoubtedly phrases and terminology you may not have heard before – don’t worry!
 We have tried to make this experience as true to life as possible and therefore our ask is that you attempt to seek out independent sources of information and do your own research, as required, to help guide you through the tasks.